-In 2022, UCSF began working with its affiliate, Benioff Children’s Hospital Oakland, to assess its capacity to adopt an anchor mission strategy.
-The BCH Oakland Anchor Assessment process began with Executive Sponsors Matthew Cook President, of UCSF Benioff Children's Hospitals, and Francesca Vega, UCSF’s Vice Chancellor of Community and Government Relations for UCS selecting co-chairs of the Anchor Assessment Steering Committee.
-Under the leadership of co-Chairs Vanessa Roshell-Stacks Vice President, of Ancillary and Support Services at UCSF Benioff Children's Hospital Oakland, and Melanie Moore, Chief Executive Officer of Oakland Thrives, Steering Committee members were selected based on their unique expertise.
+In 2022, UCSF began to work with its affiliate, Benioff Children's Hospital Oakland, to assess the hospital's capacity to adopt an anchor mission strategy.
+The BCH Oakland Anchor Assessment process began with Executive Sponsors Matthew Cook, President of UCSF Benioff Children's Hospitals, and Francesca Vega, UCSF's former Vice Chancellor of Community and Government Relations, selecting co-chairs of the Anchor Assessment Steering Committee.
+Under the leadership of co-Chairs Vanessa Roshell-Stacks, Vice President of Ancillary and Support Services at UCSF Benioff Children's Hospital Oakland, and Melanie Moore, Chief Executive Officer of Oakland Thrives, Steering Committee members were selected based on their unique expertise.

 Melanie Moore PhD., Chief Executive Officer of Oakland Thrives BCH Oakland Anchor Steering Committee Co-Chair